In many series, something or someone is first introduced as special

 - Stargate Universe has its own little odd twist: the Icarus base required the power of a planet with a ultra-super rare one of a kind naquadria core.
 They've found at least 2 more compatible planets already.

 - Ra was introduced in the movie as the Last of His Kind.
 Stargate SG-1 put the lie to this in the first episode.

 - Early on in Hercules: The Legendary Journeys and Xena: Warrior Princess, there was only one thing that could kill a god; the blood of the Golden Hind.
 By the time both series ended, there seemed to be a new way to kill a god every week.

 - One of them was an axe to the back thrown by a mortal woman.

 - In Volume 3 of Heroes, there was a Bad Future where a Super Serum had been industrialized and everyone has superpowers... even the terrorists.

 - "One girl in all the world, a Chosen One.
 She alone will wield the strength and skill to fight the vampires, demons, and the forces of darkness."
-Halfway through the second season a second slayer shows up; in the finale, they cast a spell that allows thousands of girls across the world to become Slayers at once.
+Halfway through the second season a second slayer shows up; and then, in the finale, they cast a spell that allows thousands of girls across the world to become Slayers at once.